Gav76/AWS_AI_Hackathon_2018/README.md

 # AWS_AI_Hackathon_2018
 This is the repo for entry into the [AWS AI Hackathon](https://aws.amazon.com/machine-learning/2018-Q3-ai-hackathon/)

 The basic premise was to build a pipeline where you can provide an image containing some text and have the text extracted, language identified, sentiment evaluated and a translation into English provided if needed.
-There are some real-world use-cases where this could be useful, ie.
+There are some real-world use-cases where this could be useful, ie. taking a picture of the whiteboard after a meeting to have a record of the discussion and use the text for indexing.
+Or seeing an article about a favourite celebrity in a foreign language and finding out what it says about them.

 ### Tools used
 1. Python